rushabhjhaveri/Rutgers-CS214/Notes/Memory_Management_in_C.md

 * Use stack if you know exactly how much data you need to allocate before compile time, and make sure it is not too large.
 * The stack usually has a maximum size that is already determined when the program starts.

+## Stack Overflow ##

+Stack-based memory errors - bad bad bad!
+So bad!

+When using heap-based memory, if you overshoot the bounds of the allocated block, it can still trigger a segmentation fault.
+**Exception:** If the memory block is incidentally contiguous with another block that was previously allocated.

+Variables created on the stack are always contiguous with each other.
+Writing out of bounds can change the value of another variable.